jsplink/blackjack-challenge/README.md

 #### Computerized Players

-I was originally expecting to have enough to to implement computerized players but as time progressed I struck this feature off the backlog, realizing the time wasn't there.
+I was originally expecting to have enough to time to implement computerized players but as time progressed I struck this feature off the todo list, realizing the time wasn't there.
 Would have been fun to compute probabilities over 100's of thousands of automated rounds.
-This would enable recommendations for the player's actions.
+This would enable recommendations for the player's actions but is clearly outside the scope of this project.